matushorvath/xzintbit/README.md

 What is this?
 -------------

 Glad you asked!
 This is a [self-hosted](https://en.wikipedia.org/wiki/Self-hosting_(compilers)) [assembler](https://en.wikipedia.org/wiki/Assembly_language#Assembler) for [Intcode](https://adventofcode.com/2019/day/9).
-In other words, this is a program that helps you write Intcode programs in a human-readable language, and the program itself is written in the same human-readable language.
+In other words, this is a compiler that helps you write Intcode programs in a human-readable assembly language, and the compile itself is written in the same human-readable assembly language.

 How can I try it out?
 ---------------------